You are a writer. You are remarkably insightful. Sometimes you are, even, brilliant. You can write better prose than anyone.

 You create in a vacuum inside of a roller coaster.
 Sometimes you are arrogant enough to get burned by the sun.
 Sometimes your own screaming scares you to death.
 Inflation and paralysis should be countered with advice from other, and better writers.
-Breath and talk to another human.
+Breathe and talk to another writer.
 Get that much needed perspective.

 Why do writers need to read?
 If you don’t know the answer to this maybe you should reconsider your life’s path.
 Writers read, in part, to see how other writers do it.
 We need to read to understand our craft.
-And the liberating thought is that you didn’t write another writer’s work.
+And the liberating thought is that you probably didn’t write your favorite novel, unless your name is Lewis Carrol, Hemingway, or J.K.
+Rowling.
+Don’t be mad.
+Don’t be discouraged.
 Be humbled by this.
 Be motivated by this.
 Reading is a way to get out of your subjective head and into the success of another writer’s finished product.

 The truth is, that you need other writers.
 You need their wisdom and experience.
 You need to see what works and what doesn’t.

 I once wrote, “A man is an island/and one cannot breathe/without the waters that separate the other human beings” I was young, I was rebellious, I was full of grit and stupidity.
 The truth is, writers need other writers.
 You need to be involved in a writing community.
 Writing is a solitary confinement with a high percentage of introverts (including this INFJ).
 Being purposefully isolated to write–and even if you write in a public place, like a library or coffee shop, you are still inside your own head when you write–simply breeds more isolation within the introvert.

 Get out of your own head.
 Writing can seem like a very selfish act.
 Writing can become a very selfish act.
 Get out and get to know and serve your local writing community.
 This will also ensure that you don’t become a self-involved-jerk-of-a-writer.